TilBlechschmidt/WebGrid/docs/contribute/issues.md

 ## Pull requests

-In addition to the labels of issues, Pull Request may have additional labels which identify the type of version bump.
+In addition to the labels of issues, Pull Request may have additional labels which identify the type of version bump required.

 | Change                                               | Description                                                                   |
 |------------------------------------------------------|:------------------------------------------------------------------------------|